Table of Contents

 There are many things to consider before applying for a business loan.
 To decide if an expansion loan makes sense for your business, it can be wise to make sure the following statements hold true for your business.

 • You have a clear and realistic plan for expansion.
 What will you spend the money on and how much will it cost?
 Will the loan fund the entire endeavor or will you have to find additional capital elsewhere?
 Before taking out an expansion loan, you want to be sure you know exactly how you will use the money and how much you need.
-You’ll also want to make sure that your goals are realistic and achievable, based on where your business is now and the amount of time and money you will have to invest.
+You’ll also want to make sure that your goals are realistic and achievable, based on where your business is now and the amount of time and money you’ll need to invest.

 Recommended: Trucking Business Loans